Agilefreaks/n8n-nodes-json-api-spec/README.md

 - `id` - The resource identifier
 - `type` - The resource type
 - `attributes` - The resource attributes as a JSON object
+- `relationships` (optional) - Relationships to other resources
+- `included` (optional) - Array of related resources included in the response

 ### Serialize Resources Array
 Serializes multiple resources into JSON API format with a `data` array, where each item contains:
 - `id` - The resource identifier
 - `type` - The resource type
 - `attributes` - The resource attributes as a JSON object
+- `relationships` (optional) - Relationships to other resources
+- `included` (optional) - Array of related resources included in the response

 ## Compatibility